sheilaje/weather-App/README.md

 ## Setup/Installation Requirements

+* Install Node.js
 * Clone this project with `git clone https://github.com/sheilaje/weatherAppPlanningRepo`
+* Navigate ti teh root directory of the project with cd weatherApp
 * Run `npm install` to install dependencies
 * Run `npm run start` to build and serve the project
 * View the project in any browser at `http://localhost:8080/`